ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

 modules = ["<ballerina-module-1>","<ballerina-module-2>"]
 ```

 Alternatively, you can also specify Maven dependencies as platform-specific libraries.
-These dependencies specified would then get resolved into the `target/platform-libs` directory when building the project.
+These dependencies specified would then get resolved into the `target/platform-libs` directory when building the package.
 You can specify a Maven dependency in the `Ballerina.toml` file as shown below.

 ```toml
 [[platform.java11.dependency]]